William C. Shiel Jr., MD, FACP, FACR

 Osgood-Schlatter disease is a disorder involving painful inflammation of the lower front of the knee, where the large tendon (patellar tendon) attached to the lower portion of the kneecap (patella) attaches to the bone (tibia or shinbone) of the leg below.
 The condition is characterized by localized pain where the tendon attaches to the tibia and tenderness in this area.
 Osgood-Schlatter disease is a disease of the growing child and is predominantly seen in young adolescent boys.
 It is felt that stress on the bone from the tendon tugging it during activities leads to Osgood-Schlatter disease.

-What are the signs and symptoms of Osgood-Schlatter disease?
+What are symptoms of Osgood-Schlatter disease?

 Osgood-Schlatter disease is felt to be due, in part, to recurrent pulling tension on the kneecap tendon by the bulky muscles of the front of the thigh.
 The irritation of this pulling can cause local pain, inflammation, swelling, and in severe cases, an enlarged area of calcification of the tendon where it attaches to the tibia that is visible with an X-ray test.